OUR POSITION STATEMENT

 to the 17th century.
 However, at DCFA, we adopt the meaning of

-disability from Article 1 of the UNCRPD (2006) which states
+persons with disabilities from Article 1 of the UNCRPD (2006) which states

 that: